 Piston Slap and Cylinder Wall Clearance

+To reduce noise and wear, pistons with piston pin offset have the pin toward the major thrust side of the engine.
 Most pistons are oval-shaped, with more diameter around the thrust side than around the piston pin side.
 It expands and fills in the piston pin side as the engine warms, making it round.
 These are called cam ground pistons.

-Run a wet compression test to see if a cylinder's seal is within specifications.
+Run a wet compression test to see if a cylinder's seal meets specifications.
 The piston rings are at fault if the compression gauge indicates an increase after adding oil.
 If the readings change little or stay the same, the head gasket, a valve, or the seat is faulty.
 Check for TSBs and any manufacturer's special procedures.